dzekelid/users/_listings/box/users-user-id-put.md

 ---
 swagger: "2.0"
 info:
-  title: Box
+  title: Box Update User, Change User's Login
-  description: The Box Content API gives you access to secure content management and
+  description: "Used to edit the settings and information about a user.
+This method
-    content experience features for use in your own app.
-It strives to be RESTful and is organized around the main resources you&rsquo;re familiar with from the Box web interface.
+    only works for enterprise admins.
+To roll a user out of the enterprise (and convert them to a standalone free user), update the special enterprise attribute to be null.\n\nUsed to convert one of the user\u2019s confirmed email aliases into the user\u2019s primary login."
   version: 1.0.0
 host: api.box.com
 basePath: /2.0